rithikrn/foamgci/LIMITATIONS.md

   expansion `phi(h) = phi_exact + C h^p + ...` assumed by GCI has no
   formal basis for the max/min of a shock-captured field, whose location can jump between cells under refinement.
-Treat `fieldMinMax`-based GCI as a heuristic indicator; prefer integrated QoIs (forces, surface/volume averages) for formally defensible convergence claims.
-For inviscid shock/shear-layer benchmarks (e.g. the forward-facing step), statistics may not converge under refinement at all, because resolved Kelvin-Helmholtz structure on slip lines grows without a viscous cutoff — a divergent or oscillatory regime flag on the coarsest triplet can be physics, not a bug.
+Treat `fieldMinMax`-based GCI as a heuristic indicator.
+An integrated QoI (a force, a surface or volume average) is better posed: it has a definite continuum value and is insensitive to per-cell grid noise, so the Richardson expansion at least applies to a well-defined limit.
+But its *order* of convergence is still capped by the shock-capturing scheme (first order at captured discontinuities), so do not expect the formal second order even for a smooth functional, measure the apparent order, do not assume it.
+For inviscid shock/shear-layer benchmarks (e.g. the forward-facing step), statistics may not converge under refinement at all, because resolved Kelvin-Helmholtz structure on slip lines grows without a viscous cutoff, a divergent or oscillatory regime flag on the coarsest triplet can be physics, not a bug.